cap-js/docs/guides/deployment/microservices.md

    cds w bookstore
    ```

    Each microservice can be started independently.
-If you start each microservice, one after the other, in a different terminal, the connection is already established.
+If you start each microservice, one after the other in a different terminal, the connection is already established.

    [Learn more about Automatic Bindings by `cds watch`](../extensibility/composition#bindings-via-cds-watch){.learn-more}